-Move the P.T.O. switch to left side for operating the single acting actuator type of attachments, when the P.T.O. selector valve is in the single acting position.
+· To operate an attachment of the single acting type, move the P.T.O. switch to the left with the P.T.O. selector valve in the single acting position.

-[Example: Hydraulic hammer]
+[Example: Breaker]

-Move the P.T.O. switch to left or right side for operating the double acting actuator type of attachments, when the P.T.O. selector valve is in double acting position.
+To operate an attachment of the double acting type, move the P.T.O. switch to the right or the left, whichever is desired, with the P.T.O. selector valve in the double acting position.